 Her current work focuses on the interaction between democracy promotion and agonistic politics in post-revolutionary Tunisia.
-Embedded in the landscape of civic activism and civic training, this work is informed by a threefold goal: 1) Map out the pedagogical – disciplinary – practices that shape processes of public deliberation in the country 2) Explore the localized and often contradictory enactments of democracy on the ground through the lenses of class, generation, and gender and religious difference 3) Contribute to our knowledge about the social relations that emerge at the intersection of neoliberal expansion and liberal representative democracy in a space of political transition.
+Embedded in the landscape of civic activism and civic training, this work is informed by a threefold goal: 1) Map out the pedagogical – disciplinary – practices that shape processes of public deliberation in the country 2) Explore the localised and often contradictory enactments of democracy on the ground through the lenses of class, generation, and gender and religious difference 3) Contribute to our knowledge about the social relations that emerge at the intersection of neoliberal expansion and liberal representative democracy in a space of political transition.
 Charis intends to bring to light the intersection of social practices, cultural histories, and regulatory mechanisms that constitute the terrain of the negotiation of democracy.
-The project is based on fieldwork conducted regularly in Tunisia between 2013 and 2016, kindly supported by a King’s College London School of Arts and Humanities Seed Fund, a King’s College London School of Social Science and Public Policy Research Grant, and a Leverhulme Trust Fellowship (RF-2014-721, academic year 2014-2015).
+The project is based on fieldwork conducted in Tunisia between 2013 and 2016 and has been kindly supported by a Leverhulme Trust Fellowship (RF-2014-721), a King’s College London School of Arts and Humanities Seed Fund, and a King’s College London Faculty of Social Science and Public Policy Research Grant.

-Charis is Associate Editor the Journal of North African Studies and Treasurer of the Middle East Section at the American Anthropology Association (AAA).
-She is a regular invited expert at the British Council (Tunisia and UK) and the FCO MENA Research Unit.
+Charis is associate editor the Journal of North African Studies and has served as treasurer of the Middle East Section at the American Anthropology Association (AAA) from 2016-2019.
+She is a regularly invited expert at the British Council (Tunisia and UK) and the FCO MENA Research Unit.
 In 2018, she joined the UK-Tunisia Higher Education and Scientific Research Joint Commission.

 - Democracy, Democracy Promotion, Democratization